yashilvora19/accident_severity_prediction/README.md

 ## Introduction

-One of the leading causes of non natural death is road accidents.
-There may be several contributing factors that lead to vehicle casualties, including traffic, weather, road conditions etc. We wanted to predict the severity of road accidents ranging from Slight, Serious, to Fatal using supervised models such as Logistic Regression, SVMs, Neural Nets, Decision Trees etc. Attributes that may be used to predict the data include the road conditions, the weather conditions, vehicle types, or what kind of area they’re in.
+One of the leading causes of non-natural death is road accidents.
+There may be several contributing factors that lead to vehicle casualties, including traffic, weather, and road conditions.
+We wanted to predict the severity of road accidents, classifying them from Mild, Serious, or Fatal using supervised models such as Logistic Regression, SVMs, Neural Nets, Decision Trees, and more.
+To predict the data, we consider attributes such as road conditions, weather conditions, vehicle types, or geographical location.

-Our data is mainly focused on locations in the UK, so while it may not necessarily apply similarly in the US, we could still use this model to run on US datasets and see the results.
-It is a dataset with 14 columns and over 600k observations, with columns including severity of accident, the date, number of casualties, longitude,  latitude, road surface conditions, road types, urban/ rural areas, weather conditions, and vehicle types.
+Our data is primarily focused on locations in the United Kingdom, so while it may not necessarily apply to the United States, we believe that this model may still useful when run on US datasets.
+The dataset we use has 14 columns and over 600k observations, with columns including severity of accident, the date, number of casualties, longitude,  latitude, road surface conditions, road types, urban/rural areas, weather conditions, and vehicle types.

-Ethical concerns consist ----- if our stakeholders were vehicle companies, would they have reduced sales if, say, trucks were more likely to lead to severe accidents?
+There are some ethical concerns posed with this model - if our stakeholders were vehicle companies, would they have reduced sales if, say, trucks were more likely to lead to severe accidents?
 However, by figuring out what would predict the severity of road accidents, we can also prevent harm by noting the features that largely impact the severity.
+The aim with this project is to advise people when conditions are likely to get them into more extreme car crashes.

 ## Try The Model On Our Webapp